A Performance Portable Matrix Free Dense MTTKRP in GenTen: Numerical results

-The linear-in-rank memory scaling of the \Call{MTTKRP-GEMM}{} algorithm described in \cref{sec:mem} motivates the use of the tearing-mode tensor $\Tn{A}$ to study single-node performance of the different MTTKRP variants. \cref{fig:single} reports the average MTTKRP performance, measured in $\thru$, over all modes, for the OpenMP and Cuda execution spaces.
-We compare the SLICE, TILE, and GEMM variants on the OpenMP space and the ELEM, TILE, and GEMM variants on the Cuda space, where the tile size $N_T$ is chosen by \cref{eq:heuristic}.
-We omit the ELEM variant for OpenMP and the SLICE variant for Cuda given their poor performance alluded to in \cref{tab:model}.
-For $R>10$, \Call{MTTKRP-TILE}{} achieves at least $20\%$ of \Call{MTTKRP-GEMM}{}'s performance, an efficient result given \Call{MTTKRP-TILE}{}'s memory footprint.
-Additionally, for $R > 10$, \Call{MTTKRP-TILE}{} performs at least $2\times$ faster than the SLICE variant on the OpenMP space and at least $3\times$ faster than ELEM on the Cuda space, with a peak speedup of $11\times$ for $R=500$.
-These speedups reinforce the necessity for data-reuse and reduced atomic contention for element based parallelization approaches.
+The linear-in-rank memory scaling of the \Call{MTTKRP-GEMM}{} algorithm described in \cref{sec:methods-gemm} motivates the use of the tearing-mode tensor $\Tn{A}$ to study single-node performance of the different MTTKRP variants. \cref{fig:roofline} shows a roofline analysis the ELEM, TILE, and GEMM kernels on $\Tn{A}$ with $R=2000$ on the H100 GPU; the GEMM kernel is sufficiently compute bound while the matrix-free kernels are memory bound and close to the roofline. \cref{fig:single} reports the average MTTKRP performance, measured in $\thru$, over all modes, for the OpenMP, CUDA, and HIP execution spaces.
+We compare the SUB, TILE, and GEMM variants on the OpenMP space and the ELEM, TILE, and GEMM variants on the CUDA and HIP spaces, where the tile size $N_T$ is chosen by \cref{eq:heuristic}.
+We omit the ELEM variant for OpenMP and the SUB variant for CUDA/HIP given their poor performance shown in \cref{tab:model}.
+For $R>10$, \Call{MTTKRP-TILE}{} achieves at least $20\%$ of \Call{MTTKRP-GEMM}{}'s performance, a favorable result given \Call{MTTKRP-TILE}{}'s memory footprint.
+Additionally, for $R > 10$, \Call{MTTKRP-TILE}{} performs at least $2\times$ faster than the SUB variant on the OpenMP space, at least $3\times$ faster than ELEM on the CUDA space, with a peak speedup of $11\times$ for $R=500$, and at least $2\times$ faster that ELEM on the HIP space, with a peak speedup of $6\times$ for $R=500$.
+These speedups reinforce the necessity for data reuse and reduced atomic contention for element-based parallelization approaches.